tanyjnaaman/portfolio/content/blog/relfecting-on-leaving-mech-engineering/index.md

 ## The last two years

 In the last two years, so much has happened, and I've grown so much.
-Changing my course of study was terrifying for a lot of reasons, so let me list them.
+Changing my course of study was terrifying for a lot of reasons, so let me reformat/rephrase my pros-and-cons list from my phone, dated November 2020.

 Pros:

 1. I **think** I like computer science.
 Well, I liked my machine learning course.
+2. I hate mechanical engineering.
+It's cool sometimes, but I'm not a hands-on-tools kinda guy.
+It exhausts me, because I was exhausted building my robot, but loved every bit of writing code for it.

 Cons:

-1. I might be mediocre and demoralized.
+1. I might be mediocre.
+I probably will be.
 2. I already feel like a black sheep in my family, and studying a science (when everyone else has studied business/accounting) will just add to that.
 3. I might have to graduate late, and NUS might rescind my scholarship (at least, in the contract, they "reserve the right to").
-4. I might not be able to take my double degree in economics.
+4. I might not be able to continue my second degree in economics.
 (I later managed to apply for this and got it!)
 5. All my modules I've already completed "go to waste".
+I start again from ground 0.
+6. I don't know.
+It just feels scary to be off the conventional path.

 I did it anyway though, and it has been one of, if not the best, decision I've made for myself.
 And I can't help but feel proud about how far I've come.